-I originally thought that I would wrap this boat job up in a couple of weeks (!!!) and continue on with my watertube boiler.
+I originally thought that I would wrap this boat job up in a couple of weeks (!!!) and continue on with my packaged watertube boiler project.
 That was not to be.

 I still needed seven navigation lamps: three 225-degree white mast head lamps, two 112.5-degree red and green side lights, a 135-degree white stern light and a 135-degree yellow towing light.
 They were all made by essentially the same method.
 The 112.5-degree side lights were more difficult because the stock had to be located off-centre in the chuck.